-Masonry repair is needed at the Tower arcade level where all surfaces are exposed to the weather.
-This includes filling all openings in the tops of the tower wall to prevent further ingress of water and renewal of a missing cornice stone, scattered ashlars and moulded string courses.
-The Tower windows are also in need of urgent repair and the scaffolding will also enable us to carry out much needed repointing to protect the future integrity of the Tower.
+At the Tower arcade level, where all surfaces are exposed to the weather, there has been some decay and even one actual stone fall in 2010.
+The work includes filling all openings in the tops of the tower wall to prevent further ingress of water and renewal of the missing cornice stone, scattered ashlars and moulded string courses.
+The Tower windows are also in need of urgent repair and the full scaffolding will also enable us to carry out wider repointing to protect the future integrity of the Tower.

 You can find further information on the links below:

 The parish has created an exciting development plan which it is hoping to bring to fruition over the next three to four years for the benefit of its parishioners and the Jesmond community for generations to come

 An extension to the rear north west corner of the church to provide WCs and annex area for services and concert use and, more notably a new “garden” room for mixed usage, which will in turn create a transitional space between the beautiful and traditional architecture of the main church, and a more modern space of worship.
 Plans for the Garden Room can be found here.

 We are delighted that the Chancellor has now granted a faculty for this work.
 If you would like to read his judgement, please click here.